How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Numerical methods

 where

 are the usual forward/backward differences, $X_{n+1/2} = 0.5(X_n+X_{n+1})$ is the averaged field value on the bond position, and

 defines the numerical lattice from 0 to 1, where $N$ is the mesh size.

-The numerical equations can be solved in two configurations.
-We may set $\zeta=\varphi=\delta P_m =0$ identically, in which case two of the equations (\eqref{eq:normalB}, \eqref{eq:tangentB}) are identically zero and the solution yields the axisymmetric dynamics.
-Alternatively, we may choose a very small $\delta P_m\neq 0$, and thus initiate the wrinkling instability (provided that the system is actually unstable to wrinkling, as discussed in the main text).
-We solved the equations in both configurations to generate the axisymmetric and non-axisymmetric numerical results.

 Because we are treating a system of DAEs, it is not possible to integrate the equations directly (either explicitly or implicitly).
 We solved the equations using the method of lines via Mathematica's DAE solver implemented in the NDSolve function.
-As a general rule, the equations were stable as long as $\sqrt{\epsilon}/T \lesssim 1$, as can be expected from the $\epsilon^2\pd_t$ structure in Eqs. \eqref{eq:normalA}-\eqref{eq:normalB}, and as long as the wrinkling fields did not grow too large, since our equations does not include stabilizing terms for saturating the instability.
+As a general rule, the equations were stable as long as $\sqrt{\epsilon}/T \lesssim 1$, as can be expected from the $\epsilon^2\pd_t$ structure in Eqs. \eqref{eq:normalA}-\eqref{eq:normalB}.
 We did not systematically investigate the stability of the equations.